poac-dev/poac/docs/usage.md

 ## Install dependencies

 Like Cargo does, Poac installs dependencies at build time.
-Poac currently supports Git and system dependencies.
-You can use the `poac add` command to add dependencies to your project.
+Poac currently supports Git, path, and system dependencies.
+You can use two methods to add dependencies to your project: the `poac add` command, and editing `poac.toml` directly.

+### `poac add`

 The `poac add` command accepts the following arguments: